zerasul/mdbook_en/1introduction/introduction.md

 3. To know the different tools that can be used to create homebrew software for Sega Mega Drive.
 4. Know the SGDK (Sega Genesis Development Kit) library and tools.
 5. To know the different concepts of 2D videogame creation applied to the Sega Mega Drive.
-6. Create a fully functional video game for Sega mega Drive.
+6. Create a fully functional video game for Sega Mega Drive.

 ## Prerequisites for this book